 - Must have the equivalent of one year of full-time practice hours as a PSW which totals 1750 hours.

 - Are also expected to have a minimum of 30% of the hours in a Home for the Aged and/or Long Term Care agency.

 - Applicants must also have a reference letter from a current or recent employer which describes his or her work experience.

-- Applicants who have graduated from a community college must have a minimum GPA of 70% in their to have obtained a minimum of a 70% in their Personal Support Worker program.
+- Applicants who have graduated from a community college must have a minimum GPA of 70% or have obtained a minimum of 70% in their Personal Support Worker program.

 - Applicants who have completed their PSW program from a private college or Vocational High School must have 70% overall.

 With an entry in May of each year, this program comprises of the following courses: